Eaglet001/DSN_AI_BOOTCAMP-_HACATHON_24/README.md

 The objective of this challenge is to design and build a predictive model capable of accurately determining the probability of an individual having heart disease.
 The focus is on leveraging machine learning techniques to create a model that can analyze relevant features and provide reliable predictions.
 The model should demonstrate high accuracy and generalizability, ensuring its effectiveness on new, unseen data.

-## features
+## Feature_Engineering
-Feature Engineering was performed on the data
+Feature Engineering was performed on the dataset
 ## Dataset
 The dataset used for training the model is sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Heart+Disease).
 The dataset contains various medical attributes such as age, sex, chest pain type, resting blood pressure, cholesterol levels, and more.